Maybe you haven’t thought about this before, husbands. So, I’m here to help you.

 Also, tell her…

 And the best person to bring her back to life (and possibly Earth), the person she wants support, confirmation and encouragement from the most in the world is you.
-You can give her stability and peace when she has days that might not give her any.
+You can give her stability and peace when she has days that may not give her any.

 You can affirm her and build into her with the words you choose to flush into her wounds and bruises on the days that don’t go right.
 They’re more important on those days than on the days that everything goes swimmingly.